 Are you solving the problems for your customers that you thought you would?
 This question will help give more input for your marketing team to refine the marketing messages for your various activities.

 4) How did you first hear about us?

 You can tell a lot from your website analytics about where your customers are coming from.
 Finding out where they first heard about you though is something that it cannot tell you.
 This information can shed light on how your new customers find out about you and from which channel.
-Be it a recommendation, an ad, social media post or something else entirely.
-With this information you can see which channels are working more than others to drive your brand.
+Be it a recommendation, an ad, a social media post, or something else entirely.
+With this information, you can see which channels are working more than others to drive your brand.

 5) Tomorrow if product “x” no longer exists how would that impact you?